Registering for BCHM 298, 498 or 499 credit

 Step 3: Discuss with your research supervisor how many hours you will work on the project each week.
 A minimum of five hours per week in the lab corresponds to 1 unit of credit during a regular 15-week semester.
 During the 8-week regular summer session, students will earn 1 credit for 10 hours of research per week.
 During the 4-week Maymester session, students will earn 1 credit for each 20 hours of research per week.
 In general, one credit requires approximately 75 hours of research.
 Any activity relevant to the student's research experience (e.g. attending lab meetings, reading necessary literature, etc.) will count toward the approximately 75 hours of work per credit hour.

 Step 4: If you have not already done so, you must complete safety training before you can enroll in BCHM 29800, 49800 or 49900, or work in a lab for pay.
 Review the University’s Chemical Hygiene Plan manual, then meet with your labs' principle investigator (PI) or his/her designee to be trained on laboratory specific safety and personal protective equipment:

-This training should be performed by your research lab's principal invesigator (PI) or your immediate supervisor.
+This training should be performed by your research lab's principal investigator (PI) or your immediate supervisor.
 Complete and sign the form.
 Your PI must also sign the form.

-Deliver the two completed certificates to the BCHM Main Office (120).
+Deliver the completed Deliver the completed forms to the BCHM Main Office (120).

 Step 5: Ask your PI to e-mail the Biochemistry Undergraduate Program Administrator, Sherry Pogranichniy (firstname.lastname@example.org), giving their permission for you to register for BCHM 29800, 49800 or 49900 under their supervision, and indicating the number of credits you should receive.
 Because this is a variable-credit course requiring instructor permission, Sherry will add the course and credits to your schedule.
 Please do this before the end of the first week of classes.
 Otherwise you will need to take a signed Form 23 to the Registrar’s Office.